anduinmooney/doctor_hunter/README.md

 * _Create a gradle.properties file_
 * _Get an API token from https://developer.betterdoctor.com/_
 * _Insert token inside gradle.properties file as "DoctorToken = "YOUR-API-TOKEN-HERE""_
+* _Make an account, you must use a valid email and password that's 6 characters or more_
 * _For input, please use a state abbreviation such as WA or wa.
 You're also welcome to add a city after for more specific results.
 EX: or-portland, wa-vancouver, ca-anaheim_

 ## Known Bugs